hpvision/mjpeg-proxy/README.md

 cd mjpeg-proxy
 go build

+./mjpeg-proxy -h
+Usage of ./mjpeg-proxy:
+  -addr string
+    	Server address (default ":8888")
+  -cameraList string
+    	if more than one camera, use commas to delimit (default "localhost:8080/mjpeg,localhost:8080/mjpeg") -d string
+    	relative path of static files to save images to (default "images") -interval duration
+    	interval (default 200ms)

 ./mjpeg-proxy
 ```
 It will read the mjpeg stream from port 8080 and proxy it to port 8888- also writing the images to disk in the data directory.